Temporary Agency Employee Injured on the Job. An Introduction to Third Party Claims.

 What you are reading here is legal information.
 Legal information is general information about the law.
 This is good information, but it is only information.

-Good legal advice about L&I and Third-Party claims comes from lawyers who have done this many times before.
-This is what we do.
-Call us for good legal advice.
+Good legal advice about L&I and Third-Party claims comes from lawyers who have done this many times.
+This is what third-party lawyers do.
+Schedule a free consultation for sound legal advice.